Permits & Inspections

 Yes.
 All windows, exterior doors, and overhead garage doors must meet a minimum design pressure or DP rating.
 Design Pressure (DP) ratings are determined by the mean roof height of the structure.
 Information on minimum design pressure ratings is located in Chapter 45, Table 4002 (A) and 4002(B) of the 2018 North Carolina State Residential Building Code and Chapter 16 of the North Carolina Building Code for commercial structures.

 This will vary, depending on the type of permit being applied for.
 For this information, please refer to the Inspection Procedure Handout which is available at the building permit offices on the Mainland and Corolla.

-Inspections must be scheduled one working day in advance, by 4:00 p.m. effective Monday, September 23, 2019.
+Inspections must be scheduled one working day in advance, by 3:00 p.m. effective Monday, September 23, 2019.
 This can be done in person at either of the building permit offices listed below or by calling and leaving the required information on the inspection scheduling mailbox.